vvvm23/vqvae-2/README.md

 found [here](https://github.com/rosinality/vq-vae-2-pytorch).

 Aiming for a focus on supporting an arbitrary number of VQ-VAE "levels".
 Most implementations in PyTorch typically only use 2 which is limiting at higher resolutions.
+This repository contains checkpoints for a 3-level and 5-level VQ-VAE-2, trained on FFHQ1024.

 This project will not only contain the VQ-VAE-2 architecture, but also an example autoregressive prior and latent dataset extraction.